 Currently, the feature is used for long-form videos when view times exceed ten minutes, but the company is open to using this feature on short-form videos too.
 For example, one video publisher on the Snapchat platform, Tastemade, is looking to have all their videos captioned over time.
 “Our goal is to have every video that has a person on camera speaking have captioning,” said Tastemade head of production, Jay Holzer.
 “Typically maybe half of our videos on any given day require you to understand what a person is saying.”

 Other social networks such as YouTube and Vimeo have visible Closed Caption buttons on their videos, and Google has a setting that permanently captions YouTube viewing when selected in one’s settings.
 Captioning tools are changing video based content for the viewers on any social networking site.
-Furthermore, research has shown that 1 in 3 students in a classroom benefit from captioning.
+Furthermore, 99% of students say they find captioning helpful.
 These students are not necessarily hearing impaired, or even English as a Second Language.
 Literacy overall increases with the help of captioning.

 Subtitling and captioning have historically improved viewership since it started in 1972, but video advertisers should consider placing subtitling and captioning tools on their platforms, maybe even silencing the video itself unless it is clicked, as seen by the success of Facebook’s captioning tool and “click for more” button.

 Captioning Will Improve SEO and Global Appeal